-If clutter is overwhelming you, use this room by room guide of things to throw away to get a jump start
+If clutter is overwhelming you, use this room by room declutter checklist of things to throw away to get a jump start on the decluttering process.

 I have been working really hard on decluttering my house recently.
 Having too much stuff makes keeping your space clean and organized very difficult.
 Plus, it makes everything seem overwhelming.